awilkins/aws-sso-refresh/README.md

 In the future, hopefully everything will natively support the AWS SDK 2.0 capabilties for working with SSO credentials and this will be unncessary.

+### TODO

+- Container mode : posts the link but doesn't try and open the browser
+  - Useful for e.g. VSCode Remote Containers where you don't have a desktop
+  - Auth outside the container to get creds inside the container
+- Build for self-contained Windows exe version
+  - Don't have to muck about with Python

 ## Caveats

 - This script was written for Linux ; Mac guys might need to change `xdg-open`